 Comparisons of Hadza space use with space use data available for non-human primates suggest that the sexual division of labour likely co-evolved with increased sex differences in spatial behaviour and landscape use.

 Who teaches children to forage?
-Exploring the primacy of child-to-child teaching among Hadza and BaYaka Hunter-Gatherers of Tanzania and Congo
+Exploring the primacy of child-to-child teaching among Hadza and BaYaka Hunter-Gatherers of Tanzania and Congo [PDF]

 Lew-Lewis et al.

 Parents encourage children’s participation in foraging by making small digging sticks for girls and small bows and arrows for boys, which are used to hunt mice and birds around camp (Crittenden et al., 2013).

 […] for example, boys as young as two are made small, functional bows and arrows, and girls are provided with small, appropriately sized digging sticks (Crittenden, 2016).

 Hadza Hunter-Gatherers Exhibit Gender Differences in Space Use and Spatial Cognition Consistent with the Ecology of Male and Female Targeted Foods [PDF]

 Results show that Hadza men walked further per day, explored more land, followed more sinuous paths, and were much more likely to be alone while traveling.
 These patterns emerged early in life, before age 10, and persisted across the life course.

 Development of social learning and play in BaYaka hunter-gatherers of Congo [Texte]